Abhijeet-Real/LP/README.md

-# Linear Programming for Operations 📊
+# Management Decision Science using Excel 📊

 This repository contains **Excel files** demonstrating the application of **Linear Programming (LP)** techniques in **Operations Management**.
 The files provide structured solutions to optimization problems, enabling efficient decision-making in areas such as **resource allocation, cost minimization, and production planning**.